johannesbottcher/MDT-Quick-Manual/README.md

 Package `booktabs` is used for the example tables.

 Package `scrlayer-scrpage` is used to define the headers and footers.

+The template provides three different page styles by default, called `thesis` (page number in the outer header, chapter/section marks at the inside header), `thesisSimple` (same as before, but only the chapter mark appears in the header) and `review`.
+The `review` page style adds the current date, the name of the author and the short title of the thesis to the footer of your thesis.
+If you have a messy professor, this can be helpful for him to review.

-If you need to change them, have a look at the KOMA-script documentation.
+If you need to change the material in the head and foot, have a look at the KOMA-script documentation.

 ## Dealing with unnumbered chapters and sections